joeriks/FnX.TypedCsv/readme.md

-Nuget : FnX.TypedCsv
+###Nuget : FnX.TypedCsv

+###Basic idea
-Basic idea : dump any result from a LinqPad query to a csv-file and automatically generate type (class) and code to be able to get the data back typed.
+Dump any result from a LinqPad query to a csv-file and automatically generate type (class) and code to be able to get the data back typed.

 Sort of a temporary table with linqpad.